hackclub/hackclub/workshops/geometric_pattern/README.md

 - `{` and the corresponding `}` at the bottom: these braces enclose the code that should be repeated.
 - `x = x + circleDiameter;`: this is one instruction we want to be repeated.
 This will alter the value of `x`, incrementing it by `circleDiameter` every time we go through the loop.

 If we save and refresh, we'll see nothing.
-That's because we there is no code inside the while-loop that affects the canvas.
+That's because there is no code inside the while-loop that affects the canvas.
 Let's add a line to draw an ellipse at the top of the canvas:

 ```js
 function draw() {